askeladdk/fastcdc/README.md

 ## Quickstart

 The package provides `Copy` and `CopyBuffer` functions modeled after the `io` package with identical signatures.
 The difference is that these Copy functions copy in content-defined chunks instead of fixed-size chunks.
+Chunks are sized between 32KB and 128KB with an average of about 64KB.

 Use `Copy` to copy data from a `io.Reader` to an `io.Writer` in content-defined chunks.